 Young adults and teenagers who use marijuana are four to seven times more likely than adults to develop a marijuana use disorder.
-And as their brains are not yet finished fully developing, they are at high risk for potentially serious neurological problems and stunted brain development.
+And, as their brains are not yet finished fully developing, they are at high risk for potentially serious neurological problems and stunted brain development.

 So how do you spot the signs of marijuana abuse in time to stop it from progressing to marijuana addiction?

-controls short-term memory and the ability to learn new information.
+The hippocampus controls short-term memory and the ability to learn new information.
 When marijuana interferes with the hippocampus, it impairs your ability to remember recent events and alters your perception of time.

-is the main route for transmitting nerve signals between the brain and the body.
+The spinal cord is the main route for transmitting nerve signals between the brain and the body.
 Cannabinoids can act in a way that is similar to opioids and create blocks around the spinal cord to dull pain signals.

-is an area of the brain that is linked to pleasure, motivation, and reward.
+The nucleus accumbens is an area of the brain that is linked to pleasure, motivation, and reward.
 When the nucleus accumbens is activated, it releases a chemical called dopamine that creates feelings of pleasure and euphoria.
 THC cannabinoids create a huge spike in dopamine that is the defining feature of a marijuana high.

-influences our eating habits and, when activated by marijuana, significantly increases your appetite.
+The hypothalamus influences our eating habits and, when activated by marijuana, significantly increases your appetite.

-This means that over time, even though they have not grown physically tolerant to marijuana’s effects, they will still find themselves requiring more of it to cope with anxiety or stress.
+This means that over time, even though they have not grown physically tolerant of marijuana’s effects, they will still find themselves requiring more of it to cope with anxiety or stress.
 They may also find that they increasingly are unable to get through daily tasks without using marijuana.